giovannimontino/giovannimontino.github.io/en/index.md

 - 👨‍🎓 MSc in Biomedical Engineering - Biomechanics & Biomaterials specialization
 - 👨‍🎓 BSc in Materials Engineering and Nanotechnology

-Passionate about sports and mountain activities, with the insane ambition of becoming a skiing instructor
+Passionate about sports and mountain activities, with the insane ambition of becoming a skiing instructor.

 ## 📁 [Research](/research/)